Prakashjadhav1994/Personal-Lib---AI-ML-NLP-CV/Explaining Transformer Logic.md

 ## 3. Embedding and Attention

 Each token is transformed into a vector representation (embedding).
-The self-attention mechanism calculates dynamic weights for each token, determining how much attention each token should pay to every other token in the sequence.
+The self-attention mechanism calculates dynamic weights for each token, determining how much attention each token should pay to every other token in the sequence.<br/>
+The model learns these weights during training, adjusting them dynamically based on context.

 * These weights (scores) reflect how much each token influences the others.
 * Tokens with higher scores have more impact on the resulting representation.